HazyResearch/zoology/README.md

 *Why did we make Zoology?* In our research on efficient language models, synthetic tasks have been crucial for understanding and debugging issues before scaling up to expensive pretraining runs.
 So, we're releasing the code we've used alongside instructions for replicating a lot of our experiments and their WandB logs.

-*Is a Zoology a good fit for your use case?* If you are looking to actually train a large machine learning model, Zoology's training harness (which is optimized for simplicity) is certainly not a good fit.
+*Is Zoology a good fit for your use case?* If you are looking to actually train a large machine learning model, Zoology's training harness (which is optimized for simplicity) is certainly not a good fit.
 For our language model research, we've found the [GPT-NeoX](https://github.com/EleutherAI/gpt-neox) useful for this.
 That being said, you might still want to use some of Zoology's layer implementations or maybe even mix the synthetic tasks into your training distribution.

 ## Getting started